CyberFlex1984/memlib/README.md

 ## Warning

 macOS cross-process access may require the `task_for_pid` entitlement.

-UEFI support is experimental.
+## TODO
+Full UEFI support.
+Memory reading and writing via EfiSetVariable hook.

+Also add kernel mode for Windows (using .sys driver with custom user preload (like kdmapper) or loading via bootkit).

+Also add DMA method (I don't have DMA card to do that).

 ## License